Kuku FM Serves Maha Kumbh 2025 Devotees With Free Trials Of Bhakti App & Relaxation Centres

 Date

-Stepping into the spiritual grandeur of the Maha Kumbh Mela 2025, Kuku FM, India's leading Audio storytelling platform, is making waves with an inspiring offering.
-Devotees attending the world's largest congregation in Prayagraj can now immerse themselves in divine experiences and stories through a complimentary 7-day trial of Kuku FM's newly launched Bhakti App.
+(MENAFN- PR HUB) Stepping into the spiritual grandeur of the Maha Kumbh Mela 2025, Kuku FM, India’s leading audio storytelling platform, is making waves with an inspiring offering.
+Devotees attending the world’s largest congregation in Prayagraj can now immerse themselves in divine experiences and stories through a complimentary 7-day trial of Kuku FM's newly launched Bhakti App.
 Additionally, Kuku FM has also set up foot massagers and charging stations at its on-ground centre at Kumbh.

 Given the massive expanse and size of the Kumbh, people tend to walk all day which can be taxing on them.
 Devotees can not only spend time relaxing at the stall listening to spiritual stories but adding a touch of care to this divine experience people can also charge their phones and recharge themselves with automated foot massages which is helping them rejuvenate after their spiritual endeavours.